phalcon/documentation/docs/application-cli.md

 {
     public function mainAction()
     {
-        // This is the default task and the default action echo '000000' .
+        echo 'This is the default task and the default action' .
 PHP_EOL;
     }

     public function regenerateAction(int $count = 0)
     {
-        // This is the regenerate action
-        echo '111111' .
+        echo 'This is the retenerate action' .
 PHP_EOL;
     }
 }
 ```